 The English colonial situation in the 1750s was uncomfortably restricted.
 They had many more colonists in the Americas than had the French, but the French and their Indian allies controlled most of the land beyond the Appalachians.
 The French were stretched very thin, but had good communications via the St. Lawrence, the Great Lakes, the Ohio River, and the lower Mississippi (Fowler, pp. 6-12).

-The English colonists, with an expanding population, naturally wanted more land.
+The English colonists, with an expanding population but no internal connections by river and very little by road, naturally wanted more land.
 The French would not allow it; if the English controlled the Ohio country, the two halves of New France could not hold together (Crocker, p.
 17).
 And the French were in a difficult situation in Europe since the War of the Austrian Succession had ended in 1748, so they were looking to strengthen their position outside Europe (Crocker, p.
 41).

 The English colonials made many attempts to escape their hemmed-in colonies.
 In 1753, they mounted a filibustering expedition into Maine (Fowler, pp. 25-26).
 At about the same time, they started pushing into the Ohio country -- they had founded an "Ohio Company" in 1749, and King George II granted them lands inside the French sphere (Fowler, p.
 33, who notes that Pennsylvanians and Virginians both wanted the lands.)